 You can also choose to deactivate your Twitter account.

 The first two bits mean consent is not informed and that it’s not even explicit consent, but merely assumed consent.
 The last bit means it is forced.
-On top of it Twitter will not be able to show content was given (as it is merely assumed from using their service).
+On top of it Twitter will not be able to show consent was given (as it is merely assumed from using their service).
 That’s not how this is meant to work.
 Non-compliant in other words.
 (IANAL though)